0sun-creater/golf_swing_coaching_program/README.md

 # ladybug

-Activity, Data, Network, layout folder from Android
+* Activity, Data, Network, layout folder from Android

+* GUI, icon, python from our program